IgniteUI/igniteui-xplat-docs/doc/kr/components/charts/types/bubble-chart.md

 ## $Platform$ Bubble Chart with Single Series

-You can bind your data to `DataSource` property of `BubbleSeries` and map data columns using its `XMemberPath`, `YMemberPath`, `RadiusMemberPath` properties, as shown in the example below:
+You can bind your data to `ItemsSource` property of `BubbleSeries` and map data columns using its `XMemberPath`, `YMemberPath`, `RadiusMemberPath` properties, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"